 The forward head and shower is extremely convenient for the VIP’s occupying this space.
 This head is light, airy and easy to keep fresh.

 The aft pilothouse on the Nordhavn 62 is one of this vessels’ most attractive features.
 Incredible 360-degree visibility gives you a view perspective unequalled on other trawlers.
-This space is planned for operational business, and the gorgeous cherry joinery blends in with the luxurious feel of the living areas below.
+This space is planned for underway operations and the gorgeous cherry joinery blends in with the luxurious feel of the living areas below.
 The display mounting surface areas are varnished cherry (not the charcoal laminate so commonly found) which are wonderfully outfitted marine electronics featuring large screen displays and redundant marine navigation.
 A very nice touch is the cherry console panels in the overhead.
 Aft of the helm is a nice bench seat area with varnished table and a watch berth aft atop a deep freezer.
 Starboard aft is an office area with desk surface and swing out chair with seat back.
+Both pilothouse doors are Dutch with cherry veneer on interior.
 On top is the contemporary design fiberglass dry stack exhaust upgraded.

 PILOT HOUSE DESK

-One of the great places to relax on this 62 is up in the pilothouse.
-When you are off watch, but want to stay near the action you will appreciate the built in desk with swing out chair which can be set up as an underway office complete with file drawers
+One of the great places to have a quiet retreat or to relax when not underway is in the pilothouse.
+When you are off watch, but want to stay near the action, you will appreciate the built-in desk with swing out chair which can be set up as an underway office complete with file drawers.

 UPPER AFT DECK

-Leaving the wheelhouse and heading aft you will find the “back patio” which has a fiberglass table and built in seating.
+Leaving the wheelhouse and heading aft you will find the “back patio” which has a fiberglass table and built-in seating with cushions.
 The area is covered with a stainless Bimini top and is a wonderful place to enjoy the view especially at anchor.
-Easy access to the anchor flopper stopper poles and stainless flopper plates to settle the boat when anchored.
+Easy access to the anchor flopper stopper poles and stainless flopper plates which, when deployed on the outriggers, settles the boat when anchored.

 PORTUGUESE BRIDGE DECK